'The future of yoga has to be more evidenced based.'

 Until now yoga had been overlooked as a serious addition to training.
 As more sportsmen and women, sporting associations, educational and coaching programs start to recognize that yoga is the missing link in developing and sustaining sporting performance, then the demand for specialists to deliver the benefits is set to increase.

 Become a Part of the Future of Yoga in Sport

 All of our courses are taught by leading experts in their field.

-Certified Yoga Sports Coach™ Course - Online training.
+Certified Yoga Sports Coach™ Course - 200-Hour Online certification.
 Application process required

 Hayley Winter, founder of The Institute of Yoga Sports Science® and William Broad, Author and Senior Science Writer at the New York Times, talk about the future

 of yoga is science based.